 For Richer, For Poorer: How Family Structures Economic Success in America examined how family structure impacts the economic fortunes of American families.
 Dr. Brad Wilcox, senior fellow at the Institute for Family Studies and Robert Lerman, professor of economics at American University, conducted the research.

 They concluded that marriage is key to productive adulthood, stable families and healthy communities.

 Five significant findings emerged from this study about the relationships between family patterns and economic well-being in America:

-- Growing up with both parents increases the odds of becoming highly educated, which in turn leads to higher odds of being married as an adult.
-Both the added education and marriage result in higher income levels.
-Men and women who are currently married and were raised in an intact family enjoy an annual “family premium” in their household income that exceeds that of their unmarried peers who were raised in non-intact families by at least $42,000.
+- Growing up with both parents increases the odds of attaining higher education.
+Higher education leads to higher odds of marriage as an adult.
+Both the extra education and marriage result in higher income levels.
+Men and women from intact families who are currently married enjoy an annual “family premium” in their household income.
+The premium exceeds that of their single peers from in non-intact families by at least $42,000.

 - Public policy should “do no harm” when it comes to marriage.
 Policymakers should eliminate or reduce marriage penalties.

 - Civic institutions, private and public partners, businesses, state governments and public schools should launch a national “success sequence” campaign together.
 This would encourage young adults to sequence schooling, work, marriage and then parenthood.
 It would also stress the benefits of being born to married parents with a secure economic foundation.

 Lerman and Wilcox contend that the nation’s retreat from marriage is worrisome.
 It not only affects family inequality, but men’s declining labor-force participation and the vitality of the American dream.